HashNotAdam/blog/content/blog/005-cards-against-isolation-installation.md

 JavaScript runtime".
 That statement is intentionally vague given the uses for Node.js.

-You can use Node as the back-end of a web application using JavaScript the way we are using Ruby here—in fact, a lot of people do.
+You can use Node as the backend of a web application using JavaScript the way we are using Ruby here—in fact, a lot of people do.
 I choose not to do this because I find the JavaScript language “scrappy” thanks to years of baggage.
 While it generally doesn’t matter to your users what version of a language is